microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaUser.md

 ### -UserPrincipalName
 The user principal name (UPN) of the user.
-The UPN is an Internet-style login name for the user based on the Internet standard RFC 822.
+The UPN is an Internet-style sign-in name for the user based on the Internet standard RFC 822.
-By convention, this should map to the user's email name.
+By convention, this UPN should map to the user's email name.
 The general format is "alias@domain".
 For work or school accounts, the domain must be present in the tenant's collection of verified domains.
 This property is required when a work or school account is created; it's optional for local accounts.